Canada men's national football team

 The Canada men's national football team represent Canada in Senior Men's international gridiron football competitions.
 It is managed by the Team Canada National Men's Football Society under the supervision and governance of Football Canada.
 It is recognized by the International Federation of American Football (IFAF).

 Football Canada is the governing body for amateur Canadian football, but IFAF-sponsored games are played using American football rules.
 The team competed for their first and only IFAF World Championship in 2011.

 The 2025–26 Senior Men's Team originally organized a side for the IFAF World Championship.
 A North American qualifier against Team Mexico in Mexico City was tentatively scheduled for February in cooperation with the Mexican American Football Association (FMFA) and IFAF.
 FMFA ultimately opted not to host or travel to Canada.
 As a result, Team Canada is the only active national team from North America.

 With no organization in place for the IFAF World Championship scheduled for Germany in 2025, the team needed to shift their focus to challenging teams to games in Europe and Asia.

 Canada scheduled an international friendly against Italy in Cagliari, Sardinia, Italy, on 19 April 2025.
 Canada won 56–0.
 It was IFAF's first intercontinental men's tackle game played since the 2015 world championship, a span of nearly 10 years.
 After the game, Coach Jesse Maddox stated that he was ready to bring Canada back to Europe to face the European champion later in the year.

-Since then, Canada has scheduled a game with Germany for 16 November 2025 within the competitive structure of the Gridiron Nations Championship tournament.
+Since then, Canada partnered with Germany and Italy to compete in the Gridiron Nations Championship.
+Canada faced Italy in Milan on 9 November 2025, and won 20-17.
+A week later, they defeated Germany 25–10 to win the Gridiron Nations Championship, the first intercontinental men's tackle football championship held in over a decade.

 Since the 2011 senior event, Canada's flagship men's tackle program is the Canada national junior football team, an elite U20 developmental program that participates in the IFAF Junior World Championship, which was a biennial championship until 2020, then moved to a quadrennial event.
 The IFAF Junior World Football tournament in Edmonton, Alberta, in July 2024 was won by Canada for a third consecutive time, and the fourth overall.
 Canada is the most successful team at the WJFC.
 In addition to the 2024 world championship, they won the 2012 Under-19 championship, upsetting the favourite and host team, the United States, to give the US national team its first loss in international competition.
 They won the 2016 championship in China, then defended their championship with a 2018 title in Mexico.
 The 2020 tournament was cancelled due to the COVID-19 pandemic.